2019 World Series: Game 4

 The ceremonial first pitch was thrown out by a Nationals Youth Baseball Academy scholar-athlete.
 Patrick Corbin started for the Nationals and José Urquidy started for the Astros.
 The Astros scored early, recording two runs in the first inning on four consecutive singles with one out.
 Robinson Chirinos hit a two-run home run in the fourth inning, extending Houston's lead to 4–0.
 Urquidy exited after five innings, having held the Nationals scoreless, retiring nine straight batters before being removed.

-Washington scored a run in the bottom of the sixth, coming on a Juan Soto ground out with the bases loaded and one out.
+Washington scored a run in the bottom of the sixth, when Gerardo Parra scored on a Juan Soto ground out with the bases loaded and one out.
 Corbin pitched six innings, allowing four runs on seven hits while striking out five.
-A grand slam by Alex Bregman in the seventh inning extended Houston's lead to 8–1.
+After his exit, the Nationals bullpen allowed the bases to become loaded before a grand slam by Alex Bregman off Fernando Rodney in the seventh inning extended Houston's lead to 8–1.
 It was the 20th ever World Series grand slam and first since Addison Russell hit one in Game 6 of the 2016 World Series.
 With no further scoring, the Astros evened the series, 2–2, ensuring a sixth game in Houston.
 This was the fifth time a World Series started with the road team winning the first four games, the most recent occurrence having been 1996.

 Game 5

 The ceremonial first pitch was thrown out by chef José Andrés.
 The starting pitchers were Gerrit Cole for Houston and Joe Ross for Washington.
-Max Scherzer was scheduled to start for Washington, but was scratched about three hours before the game due to neck spasms.
+Max Scherzer was scheduled to start for Washington, but was scratched about three hours before the game for neck spasms.